MatPont/MT-WAE/README.md

 ### Install Paraview

-First, go in the root of this repository (`MT-AE`) and run the following commands:
+First, go in the root of this repository and run the following commands:
 (replace the `4` in `make -j4` by the number of available cores on your system)

 ```bash